 We’ve used Pearson correlation coefficient to see which features are relevant to this model.
 We’ve checked the correlation between the highest demand and the numerical weather features.
 We’ve also reviewed the independence of the possible features.
-We’ve selected the features with an absolute Pearson correlation coefficient over 0.3.
+We’ve selected the features with an absolute Pearson correlation coefficient over 0.3, which are “temperature”, “temperature_9am”, and “temperature_3pm” To check the independence of these 3 features, Pearson correlation analysis was conducted again, showed that all 3 features are strongly correlated over 0.6.